-According to Google’s book, the top three positions on a search page matters even more in mobile since the digital shelf gets really small on mobile.
+According to Google’s book, the top three positions on a search page matter even more in mobile world since the digital shelf gets really small on mobile devices.

-In fact, according to Google’s Zero Moment of Truth, a drop to the first position can result in a conversion plunge of 90% or more!
-This means that your SEO campaigns need to take into account click through rates and search volume in the mobile realm.
+In fact, according to Google’s Zero Moment of Truth, a drop to the first (below paid ads) position can result in a conversion plunge of 90% or more!
+This means that your SEO campaigns need to take into account click-through rates and search volume in the mobile realm.

-The other big difference is that they do not want to scroll.
+The other big difference is that mobile users do not want to scroll.

 Debunking common SEO mobile myths

 Since mobile SEO is such a new discipline, there are a lot of differing opinions about it.
 For example, Ryan Jones wrote an article called Mobile SEO is a myth in which he said that “mobile SEO” was a concept created by salespeople who wanted to sell more SEO services.

 Here is a summary of the main points of his article:

 - Creating a site that works on all devices is the best mobile strategy.